 NIP Training Grant

 The Training Program in Neural Injury and Plasticity (NIP) grew from the Center for Neural Injury and Recovery (CNIR) and represents a unique and highly collaborative endeavor at Georgetown University (GU).
-Since its inception in 2001, the NIP Training Program has provided support for 28 predoctoral students during their thesis period and six postdoctoral trainees.
-A total of 21 of our predoctoral trainees have already successfully earned their Ph.D.’s, and current trainees are on-track to continue the program’s 100% Ph.D. completion rate.
+Since its inception in 2001, the NIP Training Program has provided support for over 35 predoctoral students during their thesis period and six postdoctoral trainees.
+All of our previous predoctoral trainees have already successfully earned their Ph.D.’s, and current trainees are on-track to continue the program’s 100% Ph.D. completion rate.
 Most of our predoctoral students are enrolled in the Interdisciplinary Program in Neuroscience (IPN) at Georgetown University and represent a highly competitive group of applicants.

 The NIP faculty act as thesis mentors, rotation mentors and/or lecturers in elective and required courses for IPN students.
 Furthermore, a key aspect of the NIP training program was and will continue to be that students are encouraged to have co-mentors such that their research represents collaborations among the laboratories of the training faculty.